opensdd/recipes/global/docusaurus_site/resources/prepare.md

 ## STRICT RULES
 - MUST read `specs/docusaurus_site/parameters.md` to get the Site Name and GitHub Pages Repository (required)
 - MUST clone the GitHub Pages Repository into the workspace if not present
-- MUST run `npx --cache ./.npm-cache create-docusaurus@latest . classic` inside the cloned repository root (do NOT create a subfolder for the site)
+- MUST run `npx --cache ./.npm-cache create-docusaurus@latest site classic` inside the cloned repository root
 - MUST be idempotent: if the repository already contains a valid Docusaurus project, verify and continue without recreating
 - MUST create `repos/` and `context/` folders at the workspace root if they don't exist
 - MUST copy `specs/docusaurus_site/deploy-site.yml` to `<siteDir>/.github/workflows/deploy-site.yml`